sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 5. There is a message telling you that the key pair has been created, the public key is now located in /home/username/.ssh/id\_rsa.pub and the private key is /home/username/.ssh/id\_rsa.
 6. You are now ready to copy the **public key** to Apocrita

+##### Key for Hive

-If you want to connect to the Hive archive from Apocrita you need to create a separate key on Apocrita.
-Follow the same procedure, while logged in to Apocrita.
-Send that public key along with any other keys in order to gain access.
+To connect to the Hive archive from Apocrita you need to create a key pair on Apocrita.
+You need to do this while logged in to Apocrita:

+1. Log in to Apocrita `ssh btw000@login.hpc.qmul.ac.uk`
+2. Run the command `ssh-keygen`
+3. You will see `Enter file in which to save the key (/data/home/btw000/.ssh/id_rsa):` on the screen.
+Just hit enter here which will save the keys in their default location.
+4. The program will now ask you for a passphrase.
+Please enter one (it is possible to create a key without it but don't, it's to protect from someone getting hold of your private key.)
+5. There is a message telling you that the key pair has been created, the public key is now located in /data/home/btw000/.ssh/id\_rsa.pub and the private key is /data/home/btw000/.ssh/id\_rsa.
+6. Open the **public key** with for example `less ~/.ssh/id_rsa.pub`.
+Don't touch the **private key**!
+7. Send the **public key**, everything that is in the file you just opened, to Adrian.

 #### Public Key Copy
 The process is different depending on which operating system you are using.